 A Dust App is a chain of one or multiple prompted calls to models or external services (such as APIs or Data Sources) designed to perform a particular task.
 Said otherwise, a Dust App is an orchestration layer that sits on top of a model in order to specialize its behavior to perform a specific task.

-As an example, the translation prompt above which consists in data (the few-shot examples), a template (the way these examples are presented to the model), reified as a function that, given a sentence, returns the output of the model, can be seen as a basic Dust App.
+As an example, the translation prompt below which consists in data (the few-shot examples), a template (the way these examples are presented to the model), reified as a function that, given a sentence, returns the output of the model, can be seen as a basic Dust App.

 Example LLM Dust block